 The ‘Big Idea’

-We will tackle inequality by eradicating child poverty within the borough.
+We will tackle racism and inequality by eradicating child poverty, addressing the disproportionate impact of homelessness on families of black heritage and levelling up all communities within the borough.

 We are also going to work towards addressing low pay rates within the borough, enabling individuals and families to live a more rewarding life into retirement and enjoy the opportunities of living in a prosperous capital city.